 At the beginning of the school year, your child will sit one-on-one with their teacher and read from a benchmark book (one considered standard for the grade).
 Kids may also be asked to answer questions about the text or retell the story.
 Their teacher may use a Reading Record to calculate any oral reading mistakes and to help determine a suitable guided reading level and books for your child.
 Under GRL, books run from A to Z, with A being easiest.

 Throughout the year, your child's teacher will gradually move your child step by step into more difficult text, providing guided instruction along the way.
-At home, you can support the reading in the classroom by providing books at the appropriate level for your child to read independently.
+At home, you can support the reading in the classroom by providing just-right books at the appropriate level for your child to read independently.

-Want more activities and reading ideas?
-Sign up for our Scholastic Parents newsletter.
+For more quick tips and book recommendations, sign up for our Scholastic Parents newsletter!